tlienart/Franklin.jl/docs/syntax/divs-commands.md

 @@flist
 1. for equations in display mode,
 1. for references (bibliography),
-1. for specific anchor points in the page.
+1. for specific anchor points on the page.
 @@

 The syntax for all three is close to that of standard LaTeX.